 Paul has been qualified 34 years.
-He is an accredited specialist in freedom of information and data protection law, currently the only such accredited specialist in private practice in Scotland.
+He is an accredited specialist in freedom of information and data protection law, one of only two such specialists in the private practice legal sector in Scotland

 He is also a versatile and highly experienced civil Solicitor Advocate who has used his Rights of Audience continuously and prominently since 1998.